sisinflab/warprec/warprec/utils/config/README.md

 The `recommendation` section let you decide some information about the actual recommendation produced by the models.

-- **save_recs**: Flag that decides wether or not to save the recommendation for each model.
+- **save_recs**: Flag that decides whether or not to save the recommendation for each model.
 Defaults to false
 - **sep**: The separator of the recommendation file.
 Defaults to `\t`.
 - **ext**: The extension of the recommendation file.
 Defaults to `.tsv`.
 - **k**: The number of recommendation per user.
 Defaults to 50.